ClickHouse/ClickHouse/docs/en/query_language/select.md

 The SAMPLE clause allows for approximated query processing.
 Approximated query processing is only supported by the tables in the `MergeTree` family, and only if the sampling expression was specified during table creation (see the section [MergeTree engine](../operations/table_engines/mergetree.md)).

-`SAMPLE` has the `SAMPLE k`, where `k` is a decimal number from 0 to 1, or `SAMPLE n`, where 'n' is a sufficiently large integer.
+`SAMPLE` has the `SAMPLE k`, where `k` is a decimal number from 0 to 1, or `SAMPLE n`, where `n` is a sufficiently large integer.

-In the first case, the query will be executed on 'k' percent of data.
+In the first case, the query will be executed on `k` percent of data.
 For example, `SAMPLE 0.1` runs the query on 10% of data.
-In the second case, the query will be executed on a sample of at least 'n' rows.
+In the second case, the query will be executed on a sample of at least `n` rows.
 For example, `SAMPLE 10000000` runs the query on a minimum of 10,000,000 rows (but not significantly more than this).

 Example: